dejan2609/harshadranganathan.github.io/_posts/2022-01-27-eks-load-balancing.md

 |kubernetes.io/role/internal-elb |1 |Indicates that the subnet is private.
 Will be used if NLB is internal |
 {:.table-striped}

+### Instance Mode

+Instance target mode supports pods running on AWS EC2 instances.
+In this mode, AWS NLB sends traffic to the instances and the kube-proxy on the individual worker nodes forward it to the pods through one or more worker nodes in the Kubernetes cluster.

+### IP Mode

+IP target mode supports pods running on AWS EC2 instances and AWS Fargate.
+In this mode, the AWS NLB targets traffic directly to the Kubernetes pods behind the service, eliminating the need for an extra network hop through the worker nodes in the Kubernetes cluster.

 {% include donate.html %}
 {% include advertisement.html %}